DarekRepos/Ski-jump-scraper/README.md

 # Ski-jump-scraper

-Copies contents from the ski jump website and save to external file
+This script copies contents from the Ski Jump website and saves them to an external file.

-Events are saved to SkiEvents.txt file, the program create this file when user erase it.
+Events are saved to the "SkiEvents.txt" file; the program creates this file when the user erases it.

-** Note that ** there must be some ski events to see results in the file
+**Note that** there must be some ski events to see results in the file.

 ## Python version
 tested with Python 3.10.6